opensupporter/osdi-docs/results.md

 ### Scenario: Retrieving a collection of Result resources (GET)

 Result resources are sometimes presented as collections of results.
-For example, calling the results endpoint on a particular petition will return a collection of all the results made on that query.
+For example, calling the results endpoint on a particular query will return a collection of all the results made on that query.

 #### Request